MakeSchool/iOS8-Notes/README.md

 The `tableView:numberOfRowsInSection:` implementation is quickly explained, the table view wants to now the amount of rows - for now we return 10 as a placeholder, later we will return the amount of notes we have stored in the App.

 The second method `tableView:cellForRowAtIndexPath:` is a little bit more complicated.
 To save memory a `UITableView` only keeps references to cells that are currently visible.
-Imagine how a list with 20 000 entries would impact memory and performance if the `UITableView` would create every cell upfront and keep a reference to it - dynamically allocting cells as they are needed is a better approach.
+Imagine how a list with 20 000 entries would impact memory and performance if the `UITableView` would create every cell upfront and keep a reference to it - dynamically allocating cells as they are needed is a better approach.
 Additionally the table view is designed to reuse cells that are no longer visible and to use them to display new content that has become visible - once again for performance reasons.
 This way a table view can use as little as 20 cells to display thousands of entries in a list.

 As developers we need to implement the `tableView:cellForRowAtIndexPath:` method in a way that reuses existing table view cells instead of constantly creating new ones.
 This is what we accomplish with the first line, we tell the table view to dequeue a cell with a certain *identifier*.
 The table view will try to reuse an existing cell that is currently not displayed, if that is not possible if will create a new one.
 We need this identifier because a table view could contain cells of different types (some cells could display places, other music, etc.) and we can only reuse an existing cell if it has the same type as the entry the table view is about to add.